 We all need to work towards a better understanding and appreciation of service dogs, so that people with all different disabilities may find increased independence and quality of life.

-Here are three interesting facts about service dogs everyone should know:
+Here are four interesting facts about service dogs everyone should know

-Service dog fact #1 – they serve disabled people
+Service dog facts #1 - service dogs serve disabled people

 Many of us might have animals that we love and cherish.
 They are probably considered a part of our family and are instrumental to our well-being.